Proven Ways to Make your Content More Viral

 In general, shorter URLs tend to have higher CTRs.
 While this isn’t always possible with organic URLs in the SERPS (due to the proper use of keyword strings in the URL), it is an option when sharing or promoting content on other platforms such as social where you can use link shorteners.

 How much of an impact can this have?
-Well, a Marketing Sherpa study showed that CTRs for short domains are up to 2.5x higher.
+Well, a Marketing Sherpa study showed that short-domain CTRs are up to 2.5x higher.

 Short Sentence Structure